 I really like to serve this with salmon en papillote (which is just salmon baked in parchment paper, super easy) or a nice pan seared steak, just because whenever anyone thinks ‘risotto’ they think ‘big fancy dinner’.

 Which is why I love this recipe for Valentine’s Day, and for any spring holidays (Easter, anyone?) with the delicate little sweet peas stirred in; but I also make this on weeknights while I have a pork tenderloin roasting in my oven.
 It’s a great dish to mindlessly make: stir, stir, stir, oh, pork’s done?
 Risotto’s done, too!
 So easy.

 Lemon Parmesan Risotto creamy and comforting and oh, so delicious.
 Even if this is the first time you’re trying your hand at risotto, trust me, it’s not as hard as Gordon Ramsay makes it seem on Hell’s Kitchen, promise.

 Use good chicken stock/broth.

 Make sure to use one that you love and has good flavor; I have a recipe for homemade chicken stock you can use and keep in your freezer for any time you need chicken stock in a recipe!

 Use arborio rice.

 Or another rice that specifically says it’s ‘risotto rice’.
-That is the right rice to make risotto with, you cannot use jasmine, long grain, sushi, none of that.
+That is the right rice to make risotto with, you cannot use jasmine, long grain, none of that.
 It will not come out with that classic ‘risotto’ style because arborio rice is a short grain, high-starch rice.